 In European countries you can find Hungarian sausage even in larger supermarkets or Hungarian specialty stores.
 These are generally real Hungarian sausages, i.e. they are made in Hungary.

 Outside the EU, e.g. in the US it is more difficult to buy Hungarian meat products.
 As far as I know, Hungarian sausage available in the US is generally made in the US, Hungarian style.
-Check your local Hungarian community to find real Hungarian products, or visit our online store for imported Hungarian sausages.
+Check your local Hungarian community to find real Hungarian products, or try these Hungarian sausage products on Amazon:

 Homemade Hungarian Sausages

 The tradition of making sausage at home still exists in Hungary.
 There is no need to slaughter your own pig at home, but traditionally these two activities were of course done together.

 Nowadays many families buy ingredients from a butcher shop (or buy half a pig for processing) and make their own sausage.

 Hungarian sausage is almost always made of pork meat and fat, sometimes horse meat is used in part or in whole.

 Paprika is the main (and of course required) spice, hot or sweet in varying portions, hence the strong, dark red-maroonish color of the best Hungarian sausages.
 Salt, garlic, and caraway seed are also added in most cases, and sometimes black pepper.